NaturalNode/natural/README.md

 * Darroch, J.N.; Ratcliff, D. (1972).
 Generalized iterative scaling for log-linear models, The Annals of Mathematical Statistics, Institute of Mathematical Statistics, 43 (5): 1470–1480.

 ## Sentiment Analysis
 This is a simple sentiment analysis algorithm based on a vocabulary that assigns polarity to words.
-The algorithm calculates the sentiment by summing the polarity of each word and normalizing with the length of the sentence.
+The algorithm calculates the sentiment of a piece of text by summing the polarity of each word and normalizing with the length of the sentence.
 If a negation occurs the result is made negative.
 It is used as follows:
 ```javascript
 var Analyzer = require('natural').SentimentAnalyzer;
 var stemmer = require('natural').PorterStemmer;